hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - sending message to alternative destination
     - sending copies (bcc) to other receipients
     - sending a DLP violation notification to sender or other contacts
+  - using 2FA to access ESA and join a clustermachine using preshared keys: enable 2FA via <span style="color: #bb6600;">TACACS+</span> server and joing cluster w/ <span style="color: #bb6600;">ESA CLI</span>

+- AsyncOS operating system
+  - Anti-Spam at the gateway
+  - Anti-Virus at the gateway with the Sophos and McAfee Anti-Virus scanning engines
+  - Outbreak Filters
+  - Policy, Virus, and Outbreak Quarantines
+  - Spam Quarantine
+  - Email Authentication
+  - Cisco Email Encryption
+  - Email Security Manager: a single, comprehensive dashboard to manage all email security services and applications on the appliance
+  - On-box message tracking
+  - Mail Flow Monitoring
+  - Access control for inbound senders, based upon the sender's IP address, IP address range, or domain
+  - Extensive message and content filtering technology allows you to enforce corporate policy and act on specific messages as they enter or leave your corporate infrastructure
+  - Message encryption via secure SMTP over Transport Layer Security
+  - Virtual Gateway technology
+  - Protection against malicious attachments and links in email messages
+  - SensorBase Network
+    - a threat management database that tracks millions of domains around the world and maintains a global watch list for Internet traffic
+    - provide Cisco with an assessment of reliability for known Internet domains
+    - action to gather threat information from a variety of Cisco products and services and performs analytics to find patterns on threats: deployment
+  - encryption header
+    - add encryption settings to a message by inserting an SMTP header into a message using either a content filter or a message filter
+    - override the encryption settings defined in the associated encryption profile
+    - apply specified encryption features to messages
+  - add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>

 - Web Security Appliance (WSA)